LPHolanda/microfrontend-with-multi-zones/README.md

 # Micro-frontend's NextJS with Multi-Zones

-In this repo i implements two next JS application using micro-frontend architecture.
+This repo has two NextJS applications using micro-frontend architecture with Multi-Zones.

 # How to run